-Insurance companies issuing homeowners policies in Maryland are required by Title 11 of the Insurance Article to file with the Commissioner all rates, supplementary rate information, policy forms, endorsements and modifications of any of these documents.19 Homeowners insurance is subject to the competitive ratings laws.
-Insurers are allowed to use the filed rates without obtaining the prior approval of the Commissioner.20 All policy forms must be approved by the Commissioner before use in Maryland.
+Insurance companies issuing homeowners policies in Maryland are required by Title 11 of the Insurance Article to file with the Commissioner all rates, supplementary rate information, policy forms, endorsements and modifications of any of these documents.
+18 Homeowners insurance is subject to the competitive ratings laws.
+Insurers are allowed to use the filed rates without obtaining the prior approval of the Commissioner.
+19 All policy forms must be approved by the Commissioner before use in Maryland.

-Insurance companies issuing medical professional liability insurance policies in Maryland are required by statute to obtain the approval of the Commissioner before using rates, rules, policy forms and any modifications of such documents.21 These filings may not take effect until 30 working days after filing with the Commissioner.22
+Insurance companies issuing medical professional liability insurance policies in Maryland are required by statute to obtain the approval of the Commissioner before using rates, rules, policy forms and any modifications of such documents.20 These filings may not take effect until 30 working days after filing with the Commissioner.21

-The Division reviewed a total of 396 insurance filings for FY19.
-The Division expressed concern about several filings to the MIA who, in response, either rejected the filing or persuaded
+The Division reviewed a total of 381 insurance filings for FY20.
+The Division expressed concern about several filings either directly to the company or to the MIA who, in response, either rejected the filing or persuaded the company to withdraw or modify the filing.
+Accordingly, the Division did not initiate any hearings in FY20 on these filings.